 Graduation from an accredited four-year college or university with a bachelor's degree, plus three years of professional social work experience.
 A master's degree in a related field may be substituted for one year of the required experience.

-The appointee to this position will be required to complete a criminal background check, a check of the Child Protective Services Registry, and a driving record check to the satisfaction of the employer.
+The appointee to this position will be required to complete a criminal background, a driving record check, and a Child Protective Services check to the satisfaction of the employer.